Lomztein/Moduthulhu/README.md

 ## Development Guide

+If you desire to contribute to the bots available functionality by creating your own plugin, you can quite easily do so.
+After all, the framework is designed specifically to allow for that.
+There are a few prerequisites before you can do so, such as:

+* An IDE, such as Microsoft Visual Studio or Visual Studio Code.
+Anything should do as long as it can compile .NET Core.
+* The .NET Core 2.1 LTS framework SDK, which is required for any .NET Core based applications to be compiled.
+* Either a copy of the source code from here, or the [assemblies downloaded through NuGet](https://www.nuget.org/packages/Lomztein.Moduthulhu.Core.Assemblies) for reference.

+If you download the assemblies via NuGet, you need to instantiate a BotCore and call it's `InitializeCore (args)` method, which will start up the bot and all of it's systems.
+To stop the program from shutting down, call `GetAwaiter ().GetResult ()` on the Task object given by `InitializeCore`.

+As an example, this is the `Main` method of the bot:
+    `static void Main(string [ ] args) => new BotCore ().InitializeCore (args).GetAwaiter ().GetResult ();`

+Once the Bot Core is launched, it will generate an empty Configuration file in the `./Data/` folder, and then promptly throw an exception because the config file is invalid.
+You'll have to fill it up yourself.
+It needs a Bot Token that you need to create [here](https://discordapp.com/developers/applications/).
+Shards min/max/total should just be 0/1/1 if you only need the bot for testing.
+More information on sharding can be found [here](https://discordapp.com/developers/docs/topics/gateway#sharding) if you're curious.

+The bot attempts to read plugins from `IncludedPlugins.dll` in the root folder, and from the `/Data/Plugins/` folder.
+You should build your plugins to either of these in order to test them.

+By default, the bot reads data from local JSON files.
+In order to change this, you have to set Environment Variable `DATABASE_TYPE` to one of the following supperted options.
+ * Path/Json *(default)*
+ * SQL/PostgreSQL

 ### Primary Features of the Core Framework

  * Runtime loading of plugin functionality, with the ability to toggle them on and off on a per-server basis.